monkphin/Colour-Forge/README.md

 ## Social features
 - 27. As a user I would like to be able to have a link for my recipes so that I can share them with other users.

+# Scope
+Something that was highlighted from meetings with my mentor was that the initial concept I had may have been a little ambitious for the time frames given and the amount of work needed, so it was suggested that I scale back and add in features later as time is available.
+As such, it was decided that the MVP for the website would be around Paint Recipes, since this allowed multiple one to many tables to exist, as well as a many to many table for the Recipe Tags.
+It also created a core focus around a need that miniature painters have, which is documenting their process for painting minis so that they can easily remember how they may have approached painting a certain set of miniatures if they have taken a break from painting for a while, as well as share these recipes with others.
+Since the recipes were left visible to none logged in users, it was also suggested that all user recipes should be visible on the homepage, essentially creating more social features, which is something I was quite keen to focus on since it aligned with my own longer term goals for the website.

+This is a project I've been mulling over for several years, so it was very easy for it to suffer from scope creep as I started to design and develop functions and features.
+However, once I'd implemented CRUD functionality for paint recipes, I opted to focus on user and site administration, since while adding paint libraries is useful, I felt it was secondary to providing the site owner a way of assisting users who may have account or recipe issues, or to allow the owner to delete recipes or remove users who were using the service improperly, this also leans into the social aspect of the site as well as ensuring the site has some form of cover in place, since it allows a site admin to ensure that the various recipes being shared are suitable for the site and not uploading content that may cause legal issues for the site owner.
+Naturally, this is still quite immature, simply focusing on modifying/deleting content.
+But the core functionality is there.

 # Design

-The design needed to factor in the two core uses of the site, collating, cataloguing and editing a library of paints as well as creating, editing and sharing paint recipes.
+The early design needed to factor in the two core uses of the site, collating, cataloguing and editing a library of paints as well as creating, editing and sharing paint recipes.
 It also needs to support the ability to sign up for an account, modify the users account, contact the site owner for support or other reasons and administer the website and its users for the site admin.
 Additional functionality would include some form of social sharing of recipes, either directly on the site, or indirectly via sharing links to other users or users who do not have an account yet, which should help to drive adoption as users share their recipes directly from the site.

 It needs to support all of the above while still being somewhat simplistic and easy to use, as well as fully responsive with an interface that allows users to read through and emulate paint recipes, ideally with images to support each stage to show the desired results of the specific part of the instructions being worked on.
 Recipes should be presented in a simple, none distracting manner which allowed the hobbyist to focus on the specific stage they're working on, while still letting them check the stage before and after the current one if needed.